bk7084/bk7084.github.io/assignments/Assignment_3.md

 ---
 layout: default
-title: BK7084 - Assignment 3
+title: BK7084 - Week 3
 ---

+# Assignment 3

 When you first run the program, you will see the outline of the head of the famous statue of David by Michelangelo, as shown in